 Board Approval Process

 When you're buying a co-op, prepare for a particularly invasive approval process.
-The board can ask for pretty much anything and your options are to comply or take your business elsewhere - there is no negotiating.
+The board can ask for pretty much anything and you have one option - give it to them.
+There is no negotiating with a co-op board.
 We’ll address some common components of a board application later but for now, suffice it to say, co-op applications are more complex and take longer than a condo application.

-Subletting (a co-op’s term for renting) tends to be more restrictive in co-ops as you need to follow the building’s sublet policy and get board approval for each sublet.
+The ability to sublet (rent) a co-op is usually very limited.
+You need to follow the building’s sublet policy and get board approval for each sublet.
 Sublets can be outright forbidden or have no restrictions whatsoever.
-Again, it depends on the specific co-op.
+It depends on the building.
 Usually a co-op will require a shareholder to live in the unit for a period of time and/or restrict how often they can sublet their unit.
+The most common sublet policy is you need to live in the unit for 2 years and then you can sublet for 2 of the next 5 years.

 Flip Tax